karthiknathan06/sentiment_analysis_over_student_feedback/README.md

 The student feedback data are processed and their sentimental values are calculated using vader classifier.

-Implemented using Python Flask microframeword
+Implemented using Python Flask microframework